Best Crypto Lending Rates 2025

 Lending platforms connect you to borrowers.
 The structure is similar to a money market that pools lender deposits to supply borrowers.

-They lend your crypto out on your behalf—the same way Airbnb finds renters for your finished detached garage—and pay you a little bit, called “yield,” for the trouble.
-Yield starts accruing immediately, paid according to your share of the lending pool.
+They lend your crypto out on your behalf.
+The interest you earn is called “yield”.
+Your yield starts accruing immediately, paid according to your share of the lending pool.

 Pros and Cons of Lending Your Crypto